Joachim93/Data-Science-Job-Analysis/README.md

 </table>

 With the best model, an MAE of 6455 € was achieved, which represents an improvement of over 3000 € compared to the target mean, which was used as a naive baseline.
 The drop column feature importanes were then calculated for the graph on the right in order to find out which features contributed most to reducing the error.
+During the model selection process different machine learning libraries like Scikit-Learn, XGBoost and LightGBM were used.